taurgis/sfccdx/README.md

 Commands:
   environment [options]       Attempts to read the current configuration either through the CLI, the dw.json & ocapi.json configuration file, or a
-                              combination (overriding the JSON via the CLI) verify [options]              Verifies the B2C Commerce environment by making an authorization call. attribute:get [options]       Fetch all information about a given standard or custom attribute. attribute:delete [options]    Delete a custom attribute on an object. attribute:push [options]      Push a custom attribute to an object. attributegroup:get [options]  Fetch all information about a given attribute group. help [command]                display help for command
+                              combination (overriding the JSON via the CLI) verify [options]                 Verifies the B2C Commerce environment by making an authorization call. attribute:get [options]          Fetch all information about a given standard or custom attribute. attribute:delete [options]       Delete a custom attribute on an object. attribute:push [options]         Push a custom attribute to an object. attributegroup:get [options]     Fetch all information about a given attribute group. attributegroup:delete [options]  Delete a Attribute Group from an object. attributegroup:push [options]    Push a Attribute Group to an object. help [command]                   display help for command
   ```